Acute HIV Infection

 However, the viral load test (see Fact Sheet 125) measures the virus itself.
 Before the immune system produces antibodies to fight it, HIV multiplies rapidly.
 Therefore, this test will show a high viral load during acute infection.

 A negative HIV antibody test and a very high viral load indicate recent HIV infection, most likely within the past two months.
 If both tests are positive, then HIV infection probably occurred a few months or longer before the tests.
 In June 2010 the FDA approved a new HIV test that detects both antibodies to HIV and HIV proteins.
-This new test should produce results faster than a test for antibodies alone.
+This new test should detect HIV infection earlier than a test for antibodies alone.

 Up to 60% of infection-fighting "memory" CD4 cells (see Fact Sheet 124) are infected during acute infection, and after 14 days of infection, up to half of all memory CD4 cells can be killed.
 Also, HIV quickly reduces the ability of the thymus gland to replace lost CD4 cells.
 The lining of the intestine -- an important part of the immune system -- also loses a significant number of CD4 cells within 4 to 6 weeks after infection.
 This can all occur before a person tests positive for HIV.